Max Kless

 • 6 minutes learn (tutorials, long-form)

 Or whatever distribution fits.
-This is not paternalism.
+This isn’t paternalism.
 It is a playlist, expanded.
 A way of saying: I am here for this terrain right now.

 And it creates boundaries that map to human meaning, not just time.
-You are not interrupting the experience.
+You aren’t interrupting the experience.
 You are shaping it into something people can inhabit.

 3. Make intention explicit, then protect it Link to heading